taniacao12/shell/README.md

 by Tania Cao and Garvey Zhou \n

 ## Feature
-  Forks and reaps the fruits of child command processes \n
+Forks and reaps the fruits of child command processes
-     Works even if there are multiple chilren \n
+Works even if there are multiple chilren
-  Works for selective special commands (exit,cd) \n FREE  \n
+Works for selective special commands (exit,cd)
+FREE
-  No correction allowed through arrowkeys \n
+No correction allowed through arrowkeys

 ## Attempted
 Redirection and piping

 ## Bugs
-  Not really a bug but you can only run multiple commands in the format of "ls -al;echo hi" \n Redirections works a bit awkwardly
+Not really a bug but you can only run multiple commands in the format of "ls -al;echo hi"
+Redirections works a bit awkwardly

 ### Functions
   ```c